zeruhur/loner/loner-en.md

 > You ask if the datapad contains sensitive data about Wethern's illicit activities.
 You roll (4) [4].
 The answers is "Yes, but...".
 Zahra finds a note about a scapegoat to frame for the theft.
 Could it be her?
 > You also add 1 to the Twist Counter.
 But the counter was already at 2, so also a twist happens!
 The counter resets to 0.

-**NOTE**

-The Twist Counter does not apply to Conflicts resolved by Harm & Luck rules.
-Instead, it is used regularly if the Conflict is handled with closed questions.

 ## Determine the Twist

 Roll 2d6 and consult the following Twist Table to determine what kind of twist happens.